Zeugwerk/Twinpack/README.md

 ## Commandline interface (CLI)

-Twinpack provides several commands to manage and configure packages for your projects and PLCs.
+Twinpack provides several commands to manage and configure packages for your projects and PLCs - This is very useful for CI/CD.
 Below is a brief summary of the available commands, along with example usage.
 For more detailed information, you can always use the `--help` option with any command.

 ### `config`